Aichi-Chang/Project-2/readme.md

 ```

 ### 🤗 Wins ###
+- Practiced how to retrieve datas from a API, and understand better how API works
+- Sucessfully added React Mapbox to the project
+- Get more used to writing React, JavaScript and CSS
+- I learned a lot pair coding with my teammate.
+We have had a fun time working together.

 ### 🧐 Chanllenges ###

+- We have only learned React for one week and half before assigning this project.
+While working on the project, I had to go on to React's official website, read, learn, and write the same time.
+It's the same experience for the Mapbox as well.
+It was challenging but I'm happy that I have completed.
+- Working in a team with another developer(we were teamed up randomly by the teaching group) The communication definitely plays an important role in the work.

 ### 🔮 Future features ###

-Challenges:
-This is an instant duo group project after just learning React for a week.
-The challenge is to apply React straight away on this project, as there are a few new concepts than JavaScrip, like components, state and props… The second challenge is working in a team with another developer(we were teamed up randomly by the teaching group) The communication definitely plays an important part in the work.

-Wins:
-Found a great external API for the project
-Applied React MapBox into the APP
-Understand a high-level of React
-Got more used to JavaScript and CSS
-Great teamwork
+- Add comment feature
+- Add reigster and login feature
+- Login user will be able to purchase tickets on our app